By Grainger Editorial Staff 9/14/23

-Identify all the potential hazards in your workplace that require machine safeguarding and ensure they adhere to OSHA regulations.
+Employers must identify all the potential hazards in the workplace that require machine safeguarding and ensure they adhere to OSHA regulations.

 Moving machine parts create workplace hazards and potential machinery-related injuries, making machine guards vitally important.
-All machines consist of three fundamental areas – the point of operation, the power transmission device and the operating controls.
-Machine safeguarding helps protect workers from preventable injuries in all three areas.
+Machine safeguarding helps protect workers from preventable injuries.

-The Occupational Safety and Health Administration’s (OSHA’s) requirements for machine guarding are found in 29 Code of Federal Regulations (CFR) 1910 Subpart O, Machinery and Machine Guarding.
+OSHA’s requirements for machine guarding are found in 29 CFR 1910 Subpart O, Machinery and Machine Guarding.
 The regulation is broken down into these components:

 Identifying hazards is the first step toward protecting workers and promoting safety in the workplace.
 The basic types of hazardous mechanical motions and actions are: